Published by Blue Grid Media • Updated for 2026 • 19 min read

 The 4 Stages of LSA Lead Credits

 AI assesses every lead at initial contact.
-Obviously invalid leads — robocalls, wrong numbers, clear spam — are filtered out and never charged to your account.
+Obviously invalid leads, robocalls, wrong numbers, clear spam, are filtered out and never charged to your account.

-Leads that were initially charged are automatically reassessed within 72 hours.
+Free, no cost to youLeads that were initially charged are automatically reassessed within 72 hours.
 If the AI identifies an issue, credits are issued without any action from you.

-You rate the lead as "Somewhat" or "Very" dissatisfied, select a reason category, and add specific details about why the lead was invalid.
+Automatic, no action neededYou rate the lead as "Somewhat" or "Very" dissatisfied, select a reason category, and add specific details about why the lead was invalid.

-If approved, credit appears in your account within 30 days.
+Your action requiredIf approved, credit appears in your account within 30 days.
 If denied, wait 72 hours then call Google Support to escalate.
 All decisions are final.

-This shift matters for how you approach your LSA ranking strategy overall.
-The AI is learning from your behavior, and consistent engagement with the rating system is now a factor in the quality of leads you receive.
+Final, all decisions bindingThis shift matters for how you approach your LSA ranking strategy overall.
+The AI is learning from your behavior, and consistent engagement with the rating system is now a real factor in the quality of leads you receive.
+Think of it like training a new dispatcher.
+The more feedback you give it, the better it gets at sending you the right calls.

 What Qualifies for a Credit